EE3801/lab8/lab8 batch_data_pipeline.md

 # 1. Installing Softwares or Import softwares

-You can follow the instructions (section 1.1) below to install the softwares for lab8 or import (section 1.0) the Amazon Machine Images (AMIs) into your EC2 instance.
-If you would like to import the AMI, ensure your region is set to "ap-southeast-1" and send your AWS account ID to gmscher@nus.edu.sg for access.
+You can follow the instructions

+- (section 1.0) to import all the softwares from the Amazon Machine Images (AMIs) into your EC2 instance OR
+- (optional: section 1.1 to 1.4) to install the softwares for lab8

+Do ensure your region is set to "ap-southeast-1" and send your AWS account ID to gmscher@nus.edu.sg for access.

 # 1.0 Import Amazon Machine Images (AMIs) into your EC2 instance.